Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Three Types of JCAS Systems

 \section{Three Types of JCAS Systems}

-Based on the design priority and the underlying signal formats, the current JCAS systems may be classified into the following three categories, namely: \begin{itemize} \item \textit{Radar-centric design}: Realizing communication function in a primary radar system (or integrating communication into radar); \item \textit{Communication-centric design}: Realizing radio/radar sensing function in a primary communication system (or integrating radar into communication); and \item \textit{Joint design and optimization}: technologies without being constrained to underlying existing systems and signals. \end{itemize} In the first two categories, the design and research focus are typically on how to realize the other function based on the signal formats of the primary system, with the principle of not significantly affecting the primary system.
+Based on the design priority and the underlying signal formats, the current JCAS systems may be classified into the following three categories, namely: \begin{itemize} \item \textit{Radar-centric design}: Realizing communication function in a primary radar system (or integrating communication into radar); \item \textit{Communication-centric design}: Realizing radio/radar sensing function in a primary communication system (or integrating radar into communication); and \item \textit{Joint design and optimization}: technologies without constrain to underlying systems and signals. \end{itemize} In the first two categories, the design and research focus are typically on how to realize the other function based on the signal formats of the primary system, with the principle of not significantly affecting the primary system.
 Slight modifications and optimizations may be applied to the system and signals.
 The last category considers the design and optimization of the signal waveform, system and network architecture, without bias to either communication or sensing, aiming at fulfilling the desired applications only.
 PMNs belong to the second class, aiming to evolve a communication-only network towards one with integrated communication and sensing.

 Next, we first briefly discuss the major differences between traditional communication and radar signals, which are important for understanding the design philosophy of the three categories of JCAS systems.
-We then provide a brief review on the recent research progress in each of the categories.
+We then provide a brief review on the recent research progress in each of the categories, referring to the classification of the three categories of JCAS systems in terms of their technical scope, as shown in Fig. \ref{fig-3jcas}. {A brief summary of selected recent research works on each of the JCAS categories, as well as co-existing C\&S, is provided in Table \ref{table:litersurv}.}